Roger Stone Asking For More Donations To His Legal Defense Fund

 Roger Stone is currently represented by two lawyers, but he told BI that he is looking into expanding his legal team.
 New additions will, according to Stone, be announced shortly.

-As Haaretz reported, Stone recently said that he thinks Donald Trump’s son, Donald Trump Jr., is the next in line to be indicted in Robert Mueller’s Russia probe.
-Longtime Republican operative predicted that Mueller’s team will charge Trump Jr. with lying to the FBI.
-Contrary to the popular belief, Stone claims, Trump Jr. will not be charged for meeting with a Russian at Trump Tower.
+As Haaretz reported, Stone recently said that he thinks Donald Trump’s son, Donald Trump, Jr., is the next in line to be indicted in Robert Mueller’s Russia probe.
+The longtime Republican operative predicted that Mueller’s team will charge Trump, Jr. with lying to the FBI.
+Contrary to popular belief, Stone claims, Trump, Jr. will not be charged for meeting with a Russian at Trump Tower.